blade47/react-scheduler/README.md

 - Redesigned and refactored component internals for improved performance.
 - Introduced `enableTodayButton` option (automatically activates if "today" is out of the provided date range).
 - Added an `enableAgenda` option for toggling the agenda view.
+- Added `selectedResource` as optional prop for selecting the default resource view.
 - Open-sans / Manrope default font.